 This was not unique to Eaton Vance.

-As a result, the outflows from active equity funds into passive funds has been unrelenting.
+As a result, the outflows from active equity funds into passive funds have been unrelenting, totaling nearly $1 trillion in 2022 alone.
+And that’s on top of years of prior outflows.

 Now let’s get back to the key lesson that was seared into my mind: to outperform the market, you need to find an investing niche.